Catering firm Compass Group says on track as revenues rise

-LONDON, July 24 Compass Group, the world's biggest caterer, said it was on track to meet full-year expectations as it posted a 4.0 percent rise in third quarter organic revenue.
+LONDON Compass Group (CPG.L), the world's biggest caterer, said it was on track to meet full-year expectations as it posted a 4.0 percent rise in third quarter organic revenue.

 The British firm, which operates in 50 countries and serves 4 billion meals a year, said its performance had been boosted by strong business in its core North American division and in emerging markets, helping offset a tougher time in Europe.